• News

 • Driver’s course discount

-State Farm: Best Student Discounts
+State Farm: Best Customer Experience

 J.D.
 Power rating: 885/1,000

-State Farm was first place in overall customer satisfaction for large insurers in the most recent J.D.
+State Farm was second place in overall customer satisfaction for large insurers in the most recent J.D.
 Power Shopping Study.
 The company also offers great opportunities to save money, such as its Drive Safe & SaveTM program that can knock up to 30% off premiums for drivers, or its Steer Clear® program for drivers under 25.

 In addition to its good student discount, State Farm offers these money-saving possibilities and more: